 Proponents of 100% renewables solutions propose various ways of getting around the limitations of wind and solar's fluctuations.
 Generally these involve one or more of:

-To make a proper life-for-like comparison between the costs of nuclear and intermittent renewables we need to include the cost of whatever realistic combination of the above schemes would give us equivalent reliable matching of supply to needs.
+To make a proper like-for-like comparison between the costs of nuclear and intermittent renewables we need to include the cost of whatever realistic combination of the above schemes would give us equivalent reliable matching of supply to needs.
 This is likely to at least double the cost of VRE sources compared to their "raw" prices.

 One way of comparing the cost of nuclear with renewables is to look at electricity prices in similar countries with different energy systems.